shlomiazu/tesa-project/README.md

 - **Build & Package**: Uses docker-compose to build and package the app into a ZIP file.
 - **Push to Git**: Commits and pushes changes back to GitHub.
 - **Automated Execution**: Triggers every minute if there are new commits.
+- **post block**:
+- On success: It prints a success message and triggers the deployment job (deploy-flask-project).
+- On failure: It prints an error message, asking users to check the logs for more details.